lunatixxx/RCVMod/README.md

 -Block players from being staggered by jockeys and hunters for a time while getting up from a hunter pounce & charger pummel.
 -Fixed jockey on survivor sliding slowly the ladder.
 -Shoving does not slowdown the tank or charger anymore.
--Kill fake chargers caused by a bug if a player join or leave.
 -Prevent a bug between charger and jockey taking the same target.
 -Fixed charger auto lock bug when passing control from player to bot.
 -Patched invisible spits bug who was dealing abnormal damage.